vinayak-mehta/present/README.md

 You can navigate between slides using the arrow keys and quit the presentation with `q`.
 At the end, you can use `r` to restart the presentation.

-## Syntax guide
+## Syntax

+Slides follow [Markdown](https://guides.github.com/features/mastering-markdown/) syntax.
 You can check out the [sample slides](https://github.com/vinayak-mehta/present/blob/master/examples/sample.md) for reference.

 **Note:** Some things aren't supported yet.
 - Emphasis, inline code, links, blockquotes, tables and strikethroughs.